 Seed Potatoes are one of the easiest vegetables to grow.
 Even though they are referred to as seed potatoes you are actually planting a piece of a potato, because they are not true to seed.
+They are cool weather crops, so planting in soil that is still cool is totally acceptable!
+They prefer a cooler temperature in the soil, rather than warmer soil.

 When selecting potatoes to plant it is not recommended that you try growing ones from the grocery store.
-Grocery produce is often treated with a growth inhibitor, to by prevent it from sprouting.
+Grocery produce is often treated with a growth inhibitor, to prevent it from sprouting.
 Even when planted in the garden, your grocery potatoes may never take root.

 You do not need to plant a whole, intact potato.
 Seed potatoes can be cut into pieces, as long as the pieces have at least one eye each.
 An “eye” is a bud that grows into a new plant.
 If you’ve ever kept your potatoes in the cabinet too long, you’ve probably seen them sprout.